-The Company's consolidated statement of financial condition is prepared in accordance with accounting principles generally accepted in the U.S., which require the Company to make estimates and assumptions regarding the valuations of certain financial instruments, the valuation of goodwill and intangible assets, compensation, deferred tax assets, the outcome of legal and tax matters, and other matters that affect its consolidated statement of financial condition and related disclosures.
+The consolidated statement of financial condition is prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), which require the Company to make estimates and assumptions regarding the valuations of certain financial instruments, the valuation of goodwill and intangible assets, compensation, the outcome of legal and tax matters, and other matters that affect its consolidated statement of financial condition and related disclosures.
 The Company believes that the estimates utilized in the preparation of its consolidated statement of financial condition are prudent and reasonable.
 Actual results could differ materially from these estimates.
-Intercompany balances and transactions have been eliminated.
+Intercompany balances and transactions with its subsidiaries have been eliminated in consolidation.